deviodigital/DocuPress/README.txt

 1. DocuPress adds a `Documentation` tab to your admin dashboard
 2. DocuPress widget, available via `Appearance - Widgets`
+3. DocuPress shortcode display
+4. DocuPress single article display

 == Changelog ==

+= 2.0 =
+*   Added "Was this article helpful?" section to the bottom of single articles in `admin/docupress-article-ratings.php`
+*   Added an estimated reading time to the beginning of single articles in `admin/docupress-article-ratings.php`
+*   Added 2 filters to the `[docupress]` shortcode in `admin/docupress-shortcodes.php `
+*   Updated shortcode list style in `public/css/docupress-public.css`
+*   Updated activator and deactivator class names in `docupress.php`
+*   Updated metabox with checkbox to hide estimated reading time in `admin/docupress-metaboxes.php`
+*   Updated `.pot` file for translation in `languages/docupress.pot`
+*   General code cleanup throughout multiple files in the plugin

 = 1.3 =
 *   Added new `[docupress]` shortcode in `admin/docupress-shortcodes.php`